Tax penalties

 Requirement to Correct

-If, at 5 April 2017, a taxpayer had been non-compliant in respect of their offshore income and gains, they were required to bring their tax affairs up to date by 30 September 2018 under the Requirement to Correct rules.
-If they failed to do so, ‘Failure to Correct’ (FTC) penalties would apply, being between 100% and 200% of the unpaid tax (irrespective of which Category country is involved).
+If, at 5 April 2017, a taxpayer had been non-compliant in respect of their offshore income and gains, they were required to bring their tax affairs up to date by 30 September 2018 under the requirement to correct rules.
+If they failed to do so, ‘failure to correct’ (FTC) penalties would apply, being between 100% and 200% of the unpaid tax (irrespective of which category country is involved).
 HMRC say that penalties under FTC for a prompted disclosure will not be less than 150% (unless there is a reasonable excuse or special circumstances).

 Such penalties can only apply to tax years 2015/16 and earlier (depending on which tax years were assessable at 5 April 2017).
 FTC penalties cannot apply to the 2016/17 tax year, because a taxpayer cannot be said to have been non-compliant in respect of their offshore income and gains for this year at 5 April 2017.
 For example, the requirement to notify chargeability for 2016/17 was not until 5 October 2017 and the typical filing deadline for the 2016/17 tax return was not until 31 January 2018.

-If you are making a disclosure to HMRC under the Worldwide Disclosure Facility and you do not have a reasonable excuse for your failure or inaccuracy (if you have a reasonable excuse, this usually means HMRC will not charge any penalties), you will be asked to calculate the applicable penalties for each tax year based on HMRC’s guidelines and a self-assessment of your culpability and behaviour.
+If you are making a disclosure to HMRC under the Worldwide Disclosure Facility and you do not have a reasonable excuse (see heading above) for your failure or inaccuracy (if you have a reasonable excuse, this usually means HMRC will not charge any penalties), you will be asked to calculate the applicable penalties for each tax year based on HMRC’s guidelines and a self-assessment of your culpability and behaviour.

-As part of doing this, you will need to consider whether the Requirement to Correct regime applies to any of the tax years involved.
+As part of doing this, you will need to consider whether the requirement to correct regime applies to any of the tax years involved.

 Example